n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 First of all, you need to get n8n.
 There are different [ways to set up n8n](/hosting/options/){:target="_blank" .external}, choose the option that best suits your skills and needs.

-!!! warning "n8n version"
+/// warning | n8n version
 This course was developed on n8n version 0.175.1.
 In other versions, the Editor UI might look different, but the core functionality of the workflows should not be impacted.
+///
 Once you have n8n running, open the Editor UI in a browser window.
 It should look like this:

 <figure><img src="/_images/courses/level-one/chapter-one/editor-ui.png" alt="Editor UI" style="width:100%"><figcaption align = "center"><i>Editor UI</i></figcaption></figure>